Where can’t Americans travel?

 Why can’t Americans go to North Korea?

-Travel is legally prohibited to Cuba for Americans, unless working with a licensed operator for family visits, official government business, journalism, professional or educational purposes, religious activities, humanitarian projects, or support of the Cuba people.
+Americans are legally prohibited from traveling to Cuba unless they are working with a licensed operator for family visits, official government business, journalism, professional or educational purposes, religious activities, humanitarian projects, or support of the Cuban people.

-There are a total of 31 countries that require traditional visas obtained at an embassy or consulate office prior to tourist travel.
+A total of 31 countries require traditional visas obtained at an embassy or consulate office before tourist travel.
 Among these, some of the most restrictive and difficult visas include:

 3. Countries on the U.S. State Department Level 4 Travel Advisory